KStateOnline - Selton Miguel has shined as a senior

 @WestOaksAcad On A Roll This Szn Beating Oak Hill & Prolific Prep!!
 Selton Miguel Goes Off At @ARSRescueRooter @HoopfestUSA | https://t.co/4L0iJPcLKq pic.twitter.com/l4NGuzZvK1— GreenLightViews (@GreenLightViews) February 3, 2020

-Coach Gibbons would agree that Miguel's season has been a memorable one.
+Coach Gillion would agree that Miguel's season has been a memorable one.

-"This season has been special to him," Gibbons said.
+"This season has been special to him," Gillion said.
 "He became West Oaks all time leading scorer, but more importantly he has helped West Oaks to it’s highest team ranking."

 West Oaks Academy (FL) is ranked the 10th best high school basketball team in the country @RonMFlores pic.twitter.com/IMES9pKc5z— West Oaks Basketball (@WestOaksAcad) February 11, 2020